Editar

 Check for duplicate records

-By default, duplicate detection is suppressed when you're creating records using the Web API.
+By default, duplicate detection is suppressed when you're creating records.
 To enable duplicate detection, include the MSCRM.SuppressDuplicateDetection: false header with your POST request to enable duplicate detection.
 Duplicate detection only applies when the following conditions are true:

 • The organization has enabled duplicate detection.